-A person commits the crime of criminal mischief in Colorado when “he or she knowingly damages the real or personal property of one or more other persons.”
-Criminal mischief can be charged as a felony, misdemeanor, or petty offense depending on the extent or value of the property damage.
+In Colorado, a person commits the crime of criminal mischief when “he or she knowingly damages the real or personal property of one or more other persons.”
+Doing so can be a felony, a misdemeanor, or a petty offense depending on the extent or value of the property damage.

 Common defenses to criminal mischief charges are